 Of course I’ll be passing it on to my children as well.
 I daresay that modern cookware doesn’t have THAT kind of longevity!

 Mixing Up The Biscuit Dough

-I pull out that special cast iron skillet and set it in the oven.
+I pull out a cast iron skillet and set it in the oven.
 I turn the oven on 425 degrees to preheat.
 As the oven heats the surface of my skillet will be heating too.